-If your judge determines that spousal maintenance should be awarded to you in your divorce has to figure out how much, how long and how the payments should be made to you from your ex-spouse.
-To decide these issues a judge will look at the following factors:
+If your judge determines that spousal maintenance should be awarded to you in your divorce has to figure out how much, how long, and how the payments should be made to you from your ex-spouse.
+To decide these issues, a judge will look at the following factors:

 - How long were you and your spouse married?
-The longer the marriage, the better for you as the spouse seeking spousal maintenance.
-Remember that to be awarded spousal maintenance you and your spouse must have been married at least ten years.
-As you progress into the twenty year range of marriage you can expect to receive maintenance for longer.
-Thirty plus years of marriage means that a judge is able to award maintenance for an even longer period of time.
+The longer the marriage, the better the spouse seeking spousal maintenance.
+Remember that you and your spouse must have been married for at least ten years to be awarded spousal maintenance.
+As you progress into the twenty-year range of marriage, you can expect to receive care for longer.
+Thirty-plus years of marriage means that a judge can award maintenance for an even more extended period.

 The durational and dollar amount limits of spousal maintenance in Texas

 Before we conclude today's blog post, I wanted to introduce what we will be discussing tomorrow.
 Now that we have gone over in detail what factors a court will be looking at in terms of spousal maintenance, let's go over the cold, complex numbers as far as what can be awarded to you in terms of support.

 Unless you have a physical disability and cannot work, there is a three-year limitation on spousal maintenance awards by a judge.
 Keep in mind that a judge will also be looking not to maximize your honor but to keep it as small and as short as reasonably possible.
 Whatever the minimum award that can be awarded to meet your minimum needs, you can bet that this is what will take place in your case.
 The rationale behind making an award to you will likely be to allow you some time to job hunt, go back to school, or develop a skill that will enhance your ability to look for work.
 The exception to this rule is if you are physically or mentally disabled, have an infant or young child that you have to care for or have another significant reason why you cannot work.